 POLICY SUBMISSIONS FOR 2016

-In January 2016 the ACP Submitted a response to the call for Written Evidence for Sir Martin Narey's Review of Residential Care.
+Response to the call for Written Evidence for Sir Martin Narey's Review of Residential Care.
 You can read the evidence submitted here.

-In February 2016 the ACP contributed to the draft scope for the NICE guideline on Attention deficity hyperactivity disorder.
+Contribution to the draft scope for the NICE guideline on Attention deficity hyperactivity disorder.
 Thanks to Sarah Peter for contributing comments on behalf of the ACP.
 You can read the submission here

-In September 2016 The ACP completed a response to the House of Lords Select Committee on the Long term Sustainability of the NHS: How can we ensure a sustainable future for the NHS?
+The ACP completed a response to the House of Lords Select Committee on the Long term Sustainability of the NHS: How can we ensure a sustainable future for the NHS?
 The ACP raised the important issue of valuing and maintaining the role of specialists in the workforce: The economic and societal costs of individuals being unable to access effective, timely treatment are huge.
 This is especially the case for mental health, which currently receives a fraction of health funding overall.
 It is hard to put an exact figure on what resources will be required going forward, but we would emphasise the need to invest in building services so that there is a provision for the right treatment to be available at the right time, this means having specialists as well as generic workers available to provide a choice of quality and evidenced treatments (as highlighted in the MH taskforce report, Future in Mind).
 This will save significant costs in the long run.
 You can read the full submission here.

-In October 2016 the ACP submitted a response to the Education Committee Primary Assessment Inquiry.
 The response to the inquiry’s consultation concentrated on our members’ concerns about how the current assessment in English primary schools is affecting young children’s development emotionally and psychologically.
 You can read the full submission here

 POLICY SUBMISSIONS FOR 2015

-In July 2015 the ACP submitted a response to a consultation for NICE's draft guideline on Children's attachment.
+Response to a consultation for NICE's draft guideline on Children's attachment.
 A small working group of ACP members contributed to the submission - thanks to Alison Roy, Angela Evans, Jenifer Wakelyn and Louise Phillips.
 The full guideline was published in November 2015.
 Read our submission here

-In June 2015 the ACP responded to a draft scope for a new NICE guideline on the developmental follow up of pre-term babies.
+Response to a draft scope for a new NICE guideline on the developmental follow up of pre-term babies.
 Many thanks to Maggie Cohen who submitted a response on behalf of the ACP.
 The consultation on the draft guideline is scheduled for February 2017.
 You can read our submission to the draft scope here.
 The final scope and equality impact assessment has now been published for this guideline along with all the stakeholder comments that were received during the consultation and NICE's response to these comments.

 The ACP has been involved since the start of the year with the latest NICE guidance on Eating Disorders.
 Thanks to Helena Cowen who attended a scoping workshop in January on the draft scope for Eating Disorders (update) and to Cathy Troupp for responding to the draft scope for which a consultation ran from February to March.
 The anticipated publication date for the updated guidance is April 2017.
 You can read our submission to the draft scope here.